2024 Bruce McEwen Lifetime Achievement Award Winner: Dr. C. Sue Carter

 All ISPNE members are invited to submit their nominations (name and a brief statement of support) via email with “Bruce McEwen Lifetime Achievement Award” as the subject line to ISPNE President Emma Adam at the following e-mail address: [email protected].

-The deadline for submissions is June 15th, 2024.
+The deadline for submissions for 2024 has passed.
+The deadline for submissions for 2025 is June 15th, 2025.

 Previous Lifetime Achievement Award Winners